Geometric extensions of many-particle Hardy inequalities: Introduction

 During the past century, Hardy inequalities have appeared in a variety of different forms in the literature and have played an important role in analysis and mathematical physics (see e.g. the books \cite{Mazya:85,Kufner-Opic:90} and the reviews in \cite{Davies:99,Tidblom:thesis}).
 The standard Hardy inequality associated to the Laplacian in $\R^d$, $d \ge 3$, is given by

-with the sharp constant $C_d = \frac{(d-2)^2}{4}$, and any function $u$ in the Sobolev space $H^1(\R^d)$.
-It states explicitly that the Laplace operator on $\R^d$ is not only non-negative, but in a sense strictly positive, in that it is bounded below by a potential which even increases in strength unboundedly as the distance to the origin tends to zero.
+with the sharp constant $C_d = \frac{(d-2)^2}{4}$, where $u$ is any function in the Sobolev space $H^1(\R^d)$, i.e. for which the l.h.s. is finite.
+It states explicitly that the Laplace operator $-\Delta$ on $\R^d$ (defined via its quadratic form) is not only non-negative, but in a sense strictly positive, in that it is bounded below by a potential which even increases in strength unboundedly as the distance to the origin tends to zero.
 In quantum mechanics, this is a concrete manifestation of the uncertainty principle, and inequalities of this form have been crucial for e.g. rigorous proofs for the stability of matter (see e.g. \cite{Lieb-Seiringer:10}).
-In such many-particle contexts it becomes relevant to consider extensions of \eqref{standard-Hardy-ineq} involving mutual distances between a (possibly large) number, say $N$, of particles.
+In such many-particle contexts it becomes relevant to also consider extensions of \eqref{standard-Hardy-ineq} involving mutual distances between a (possibly large) number, say $N$, of particles.
 Also the sharp values of the corresponding constants as well as their dependence on $N$ are relevant for physical applications.

+An area where the importance of the Hardy inequality and its many-particle generalizations becomes particularly transparent is in the context of exactly solvable quantum systems.
+For example, in the Calogero-Sutherland model \cite{Calogero:69,Sutherland:71} for $N$ particles on the real line $\R$ with inverse-square interactions, the corresponding many-particle Hardy inequality

+guarantees the stability of the model, i.e. the boundedness of the energy from below, for a certain range of coupling parameters and for a wide class of external potentials.
+Although first arising as toy models, the Calogero-Sutherland models have proved to be very useful in the study of a variety of physical phenomena, such as soliton wave propagation \cite{Chen-Lee-Pereira:79}, quantum spin chains \cite{Haldane:88,Shastry:88}, random matrices \cite{Simons-Lee-Altshuler:94}, as well as for anyons in the lowest Landau level \cite{Hansson-Leinaas-Myrheim:92,Ouvry:07}.
+Various generalizations of the particle interactions in the Calogero-Sutherland model, including to higher dimensions and more complicated geometric potentials, have also been considered; see e.g. \cite{Calogero-Marchioro:73,Murthy-Bhaduri-Sen:96,Ghosh:97,Ghosh-Rao:98,Calogero:99}.
+Considering the success of the original Calogero-Sutherland models, some of these generalizations are likewise also expected to be important, for example in the study of strongly correlated systems (further physical motivations for studying such models are discussed in \cite{Calogero-Marchioro:73,Murthy-Bhaduri-Sen:96,Ghosh:97,Ghosh-Rao:98,Khare-Ray:97}).